Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Preliminaries and Empirical Phenomena

-The opposing responses to these two compression methods present a puzzle.
-If the network is robust to the massive distortion of quantization, why is it so fragile to the seemingly milder intervention of pruning?
-Answering this question requires a deeper theoretical analysis of the geometric structure of the learned representation, which we will develop in the following section.
+These contrasting responses to the two compression schemes raise a central question.
+If the network is robust to quantization, why is it sensitive to pruning?
+Addressing this question requires an analysis of the geometric structure of the learned representation, which is developed in the next section.